-Theresa May Wants To Regulate The Internet
+Theresa May Has Quietly Declared War On Facebook And Google

 Pull the various tech-related manifesto pledges together and – if the polls are correct and May wins a majority in next month's election – the Conservatives could have a mandate from the British public for a significant extension of internet regulation, all based on the idea that a government's duty to protect citizens exists just as much on the internet as it does in the real world.

 The proposals – dotted around the manifesto document – are varied.
+There are many measures designed to make it easier to do business online but it's a different approach, more social conservative approach when it comes to social networks.

 Legislation would be introduced to protect the public from abuse and offensive material online, while everyone would have the right to wipe material that was posted when they were under 18.
-Internet companies will also be asked to push counter-extremism narratives – potentially echoing the government's Prevent programme.
+Internet companies will also be asked to help promote counter-extremism narratives – potentially echoing the government's Prevent programme.
 There will be new rules requiring companies to make it ever harder for people to access pornography and violent images, with all content creators forced to justify their policies to the government.

 Labour's manifesto covers some of the same ground - it pledges to keep children safe, tackled online abuse, and also allows content posted by under 18s to be wiped.
 But it stops short of setting out a comprehensive vision of how online culture should look and feel – and what role the government should have in enforcing these moral judgments.
 The Conservative manifesto has no such qualms.

-Ultimately it all comes back to the idea that, after 20 years of widespread internet usage, the Conservative leadership feels the internet is having such an enormous effect on society that it cannot be left alone.
+Ultimately it all comes back to the idea that, after 20 years of widespread internet usage in the UK, the Conservative leadership feels the internet is having such an enormous effect on society that it cannot be left alone.

 "Our starting point is that online rules should reflect those that govern